 Cerebral palsy is a diagnosis that varies in type and severity of neurodevelopmental outcomes.
 People with cerebral palsy have impaired motor function, and in some cases also have cognitive disabilities.
 Cerebral palsy can be caused by environmental and/or genetic factors.

 Many environmental causes of cerebral palsy are unfortunately linked to medical malpractice.
 For example, health care professionals may fail to monitor for and/or appropriately respond to signs of fetal distress.
 These are signs that a baby is being deprived of oxygen and is likely in need of an emergency C-section.
 Other problematic behaviors include deviating from the standard of care for a high-risk pregnancy, inducing labor when it is not safe to do so (drugs like Pitocin can be very risky), or using birth-assisting tools such as forceps and vacuum extractors when they are not indicated.

-Researchers have recently linked several genes to cerebral palsy, and note that genetics may also predispose babies to known risk factors such as premature birth (Moreno-De-Luca et al. 2012).
+Moreno-De-Luca et al. (2012) recently linked several genes to cerebral palsy, and noted that genetics may also predispose babies to known risk factors such as premature birth (1).
 Infants born prematurely are more strongly affected by environmental issues such as oxygen deprivation, trauma, and infection.